cmarq07/INFO201-CRYM/README.md

 What data-driven questions do you hope to answer about this domain (share at least 3)?

- - What is the primary cause of homelessness in Seattle over the past 10 years?
+ - What are the primary causes of homelessness in Seattle over the past 10 years?
- - What are the trends in homelessness in Seattle over the past 10 years?
+ - How has the percentage of homeless people grown in Seattle over the past 10 years?
  - What are the demographics of the homeless population in Seattle?

 ## Questions for Each Dataset